D&H CANAL TRAIL-O&W RAIL TRAIL CORRIDOR:

 Starting from the Sullivan Street parking lot in Wurstboro [Southern End]; A Map Board & paper maps are located here.

-The Mamakating O&W Rail Trail; Southern Section heads North into the woods consisting of a hard packed dirt, grass and gravel surface.
+The Mamakating O&W Rail Trail; Southern Section heads North, into the woods, consisting of a hard packed dirt, grass and gravel surface.
 Cross an old RR bridge over Basher Kill at 0.4 miles where a causeway takes you through a marsh.
-Pass a gate and come to McDonald Rd after 1.4 miles.
+Pass a gate and come to McDonald Rd.
 Map Board.
+Head left, West, along the gravel road.
+Come to the intersection of *McDonald Road, Leadmine Rd, a bridge over the D&H Canal & the D&H Canal Trail at 1.5 miles.

 Bashakill Wildlife Management Area: